Coutlaw/DiningPhilosophers/ReadMe.md

 # Solution

 In order to protect the threads and establish some sort of order give the `DiningPhilosophers` struct three new properties of type `Arc<Mutex<bool>, Condvar>`.
 Each of these properties represents a shared memory `Mutex` that can hold the boolean value specifying if a given philosopher can eat, as well as a Condvar to notify threads when the `Mutex` value has changed.
-- note: I made all of the new properties private by making only `num_bites` public, so none of these new values are public facing outside of the implementation.
+- Note: I made all of the new properties private by making only `num_bites` public, so none of these new values are public facing outside of the implementation.

 ```rust
 // 3 people sit down to eat form the same plate, make sure that they all get to eat in turn